-Course Number Course Name Credits Prerequisites BUS110 Principles of Management and Entrepreneurship 3 None intensive and com kills and knowledge needed to successfully manage businesses and org prehensive introductory study and analysis of the processes required as of marketing, operations, human resources management, finance, bus to make e effective business BUS111 The Entrepreneurship Mindset 3 None and influence othe ents learn about specific human behaviors and mindset that enable entreparts learn about specific human behaviors and mindset that enable entreparts as a positive change maker in an organization.
-Students develop ndset creates value for stakeholders and society.
-BUS121 Digital Technology and Communications 3 None ons rely on technology and use digital tools to communicate effectively ith an understanding of the impact of digital technologies and media in bu BUS125 Business Law 3 None impact on business es students with foundational information about the U.S. legal system, or es.
-Major content areas will include general principles of law, legal types en law and ethics, intellectual property, trademark, contracts, and busines and structu BUS141 Principles of Marketing 3 None narketing concepts and apply these using traditional and digital media to ing through segmentation, positioning, market analysis, marketing mix, ibilities.
-BUS150 Principles of Economics 3 MATH112 or MATH115 or MATH116 unemployment, su concepts of supply and demand, purchasing behavior, circular flow oply and demand curves, and factors of production, international trade uced to the basic tools of economic forecasting.
-BUS210 Global Entrepreneurship and Innovation 3 BUS110 te value through their ventures not only locally but globally.
-This course e ed in a global economy. examines ho ow entrepreneurs BUS220 Advanced Cost Management 3 BUS105 course will broader on the knowledge, skills and values established I introductory managem and deepen students' knowledge and competencies in applying manage and decision-making processes. - BUS230 Contracts and Procurement 3 BUS110 or BUS141 contracting method develops students' basic foundations and processes of the contract management process ds, roles and responsibilities of the negotiating team members, and skills in investigating contracts as a means for individuals and companie s winning companies are utilizing to secure strategic partnerships, manage ons. e-procuren s to do bus and legal issues, nent.
-This course iness.
-The course
+Course Number Course Name Credits Prerequisites BUS110 Principles of Management and Entrepreneurship 3 None Students develop skills and knowledge needed to successfully manage businesses and organizations.
+This course is an intensive and comprehensive introductory study and analysis of the processes required to make effective business decisions in the areas of marketing, operations, human resources management, finance, business viability and execution of strategies.
+BUS111 The Entrepreneurship Mindset 3 None and influence other nts learn about specific human behaviors and mindset that enable entrepress as a positive change maker in an organization.
+Students develop dset creates value for stakeholders and society.
+BUS121 Digital Technology and Communications 3 None ns rely on technology and use digital tools to communicate effectively h an understanding of the impact of digital technologies and media in bu BUS125 Business Law 3 None impact on businesse s students with foundational information about the U.S. legal system, or s.
+Major content areas will include general principles of law, legal types a n law and ethics, intellectual property, trademark, contracts, and busines and structu BUS141 Principles of Marketing 3 None arketing concepts and apply these using traditional and digital media tong through segmentation, positioning, market analysis, marketing mix, polities.
+BUS150 Principles of Economics 3 MATH112 or MATH115 or MATH116 unemployment, sup oncepts of supply and demand, purchasing behavior, circular flow ply and demand curves, and factors of production, international trade, ced to the basic tools of economic forecasting.
+BUS210 Global Entrepreneurship and Innovation 3 BUS110 e value through their ventures not only locally but globally.
+This course e d in a global economy. examines ho ow entrepreneurs BUS220 Advanced Cost Management 3 BUS105 This course builds on the knowledge, skills and values established I introductory management accounting courses.
+The course will broaden and deepen students' knowledge and competencies in applying management accounting techniques to help in planning and decision-making processes.
+BUS230 Contracts and Procurement 3 BUS110 or BUS141 Students learn the basic foundations and processes of the contract management process, contracts, and legal issues, contracting methods, roles and responsibilities of the negotiating team members, and e-procurement.
+This course develops students' skills in investigating contracts as a means for individuals and companies to do business.
+The course will examine actions winning companies are utilizing to secure strategic partnerships, manage expectations and build trust between organizations.